 The activation of the pattern recognition receptors (PRR) like extracellular, toll-like receptors (TLRs), and intracellular NOD-like receptors (NLR) and RIG-like receptors (RLR) helps in recognition of a pathogen by the local immunity.
 Gram-positive, gram-negative sepsis activates TLR2 and TLR4, respectively; whereas, the double-stranded virus activates TLR3.
 They start an immune response by producing pro-inflammatory cytokines which cause endothelial activation and damage-causing SIRS, sepsis, and death.
 Premature neonates show dysregulation complement system making them susceptible to severe sepsis.

 Host defense proteins like opsonin (CRP), haptoglobin, lactoferrin, serum amyloid A and pro calcitonin provide additional protection.
 Septic neonates have decreased the production of Interleukins (IL-1beta, TNF-alpha, IEN-gamma, and IL-12).
 The quantitative and qualitative deficits in neutrophils, neutrophil depletion of bone marrow and their decreased deformability and delayed apoptosis play a significant role in neonatal sepsis-causing endothelial damage, DIC, and multi-organ failure.

 Neonatal sepsis has a varied presentation.
 The neonate could have hypo or hyperthermia, irritability or lethargy, apnea or tachypnea, bradycardia or tachycardia, poor feeding, excessive sleepiness or being fussy.
 Necrotizing enterocolitis (NEC), ventilator-associated pneumonia, urinary tract infection are common in premature nfants.
 The physical examination could be noncontributory or could show an ill-looking infant with abnormal or unstable vital signs.

 A careful history is very important.
 History should include both maternal and infant risk factors.
-Maternal risk factors are prenatal care, maternal colonization, the intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
+Maternal risk factors are lack of or delayed prenatal care, maternal GBS colonization, intrapartum antibiotic use, maternal medical history including diabetes, hypertension, thyroid disease and maternal drug abuse.
 Infant risk factors are prematurity, low birth weight, neonatal course, a detailed history of NICU stay, prolonged ruptur of membranes, sick contacts and detailed feeding history.